Exercise 1: A Homogeneous, Complex System of Linear Differential Equations

 Answer

-Because the matrix \(\mathbf A\) is real (contains only real numbers) we have that \({\mathbf v} \in E_i\) if and only if \(\overline{\mathbf v} \in E_{-i}\).
-With \(\overline{\mathbf v}\) we mean the vector that one achieves by taking the complex conjugate of all elements in \(\mathbf v\).
+Because the matrix \(\mathbf A\) is real (contains only real entries) we have that \({\mathbf v} \in E_i\) if and only if \(\overline{\mathbf v} \in E_{-i}\).
+With \(\overline{\mathbf v}\) we mean the vector that is achieved by taking the complex conjugate of each entry in \(\mathbf v\).
 Hence we get:

 \[\begin{split}